yarnmengnus/tp/docs/UserGuide.md

 ---
 layout: page
-title: User Guide
+title: ProfPlan User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+ProfPlan is a **desktop CLI app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, ProfPlan can get your task management done faster than traditional GUI apps.

 * Table of Contents
 {:toc}